Supasyl/Web-Design-Challenge/README.md

 # Web-Design-Challenge
-11 Homework - Web Visualisations (visualisation of week 6 homework)
+11 Homework - Web Visualisations

+* Building a website using a previous analysis (visualisation of week 6 homework).
+* Completed using HTML, CSS and Bootstrap.

 Screenshots of the website:
 ![Summery](Website_screenshots/Summery_plot.png)